ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 - automatically hide the questions on quiz completion
 - allow "authors" to create quizzes
 - **free addon to save results of quizzes**
-- and i'm sure a ton of other things that I can;t even remember
+- and i'm sure a ton of other things that I can't even remember

-Have any questions or want additional information? [view the Harmonic Design HD Quiz plugin page here](https://harmonicdesign.ca/hd-quiz/ "view the HD Quiz plugin page here").
+Have any questions or want additional information? [view the Harmonic Design HD Quiz plugin page here](https://hdplugins.com/forum/hd-quiz-support/?utm_source=WPOrgPluginPage "view the HD Quiz plugin page here").

 ## 🤓 HOW TO USE | TUTORIAL 🤓